-The Time Of Their Lives – Starring Joan Collins, Pauline Collins and Franco Nero, VertigoFilmsUK, http://www.youtube.com with photographs © Universal Pictures.
+The Time Of Their Lives – Starring Joan Collins, Pauline Collins and Franco Nero, VertigoFilmsUK with photos © Universal Pictures.

-Joan’s Empire of the Ants, is a much-loved – and in the queue to be reviewed – guilty pleasure.
+Joan’s Empire of the Ants is a much-loved – and in the queue to be reviewed – guilty pleasure.
 I’ve great memories watching this with my dad and laughing at the special effects.
-Joan was of course the star of the show in this and another horror guilty pleasure from the 70s, Tales from the Crypt (1972).
+Joan was, of course, the star of the show and stole the show too in this and another horror guilty pleasure from the 1970s, Tales from the Crypt (1972).

-The Time of their Lives is a drama comedy and buddy road movie with a fabulous plot line.
-The plot tells of how a once famous actress, Helen Shelley (Joan Collins) meets downtrodden wife, Priscilla (Pauline Collins) after she drops her purse and the pair embark on a trip of a life time.
+The Time of Their Lives is a drama-comedy and buddy road movie with a fabulous plotline.
+The plot tells of how a once-famous actress, Helen Shelley (Joan Collins) meets downtrodden housewife, Priscilla (Pauline Collins) after she drops her purse and the pair embark on a trip of a lifetime.

 Helen is now stuck in a retirement home where no one appears to remember her acting career, Priscilla is unhappily married, and living alone with her husband.
-When the purse brings these two women together, Priscilla recognises Helen and is awestruck in a sweet almost innocent way, Helen asks her to accompany her to her ex partner’s – a famous film director – funeral after the pair read of his death.
-Both decide to attend to his funeral in the South of France to escape their current situations.
+When the purse brings these two women together, Priscilla recognises Helen and is awestruck in a sweet and almost innocent way.
+Helen asks her to accompany her to her ex-partner’s – a famous film director – funeral after the pair read of his death.
+Both decide to attend his funeral in the South of France to escape their current situations.

 Despite their lack of money, together they head to the funeral for a little bit of Hollywood glamour.
-Leading to fun, girly bonding, flirtations and an angry husband (Ronald Pickup) left behind… and a mutual love interest Alberto (Franco Nero).
-With all this, to an uplifting sound track.
+This leads to fun, girly bonding, flirtations and an angry husband (Ronald Pickup) left behind… and a love interest Alberto (Franco Nero).
 It also stars Joely Richardson and Sian Reeves.

-Having seen the whole of the trailer I’m wondering if the writer had the Collins’ girls in mind when writing the plot.. with Joan’s character the flirtatious one – with a great comic script delivered in the deadpan way only Joan can – and Pauline’s Priscilla leaving her unappreciative husband behind while she and an Italian get to know each other more.. so shades of her comic Shirley Valentine character.
+Having seen the whole of the trailer I’m wondering if the writer had the Collins’ girls in mind when writing the plot.
+Joan’s character seems the flirtatious one and a great comic script delivered in the deadpan way only Joan can.
+Pauline’s Priscilla leaves her unappreciative husband behind while she and an Italian get to know each other more.. so shades of her comic Shirley Valentine character.